 If you have questions on completing this application or on the information concerning additional taxes and penalties created by a change of use of the land, you may consult the State Comptroller's Manual for the Appraisal of Agricultural Land and your appraisal district staff.
-The manual may be found on the Comptroller's Web site at comptroller.texas.gov/taxinfo/proptax under the section concerning appraisal manuals.
+The manual may be found on the Comptroller's Web site at comptroller.texas.gov/taxes/property-tax under the section concerning appraisal manuals.

 You must complete this application in full and file it with the chief appraiser before May 1 of the year you are applying for agricultural appraisal.
 To be accepted, this form must contain information necessary to determine the validity of the claim.
 If your application is approved, you do not need to file again in later years unless the chief appraiser requests a new application.
 The chief appraiser may disapprove the application and request additional information.
-The chief appraiser may disapprove the application and request additional information.
-The chief appraiser requests additional information and you may protest that determination to the county appraisal review board in a timely manner.
+The chief appraiser may deny the application and you may protest that determination to the county appraisal review board in a timely manner.
 If the chief appraiser requests additional information from an applicant, the information must be furnished within 30 days after the date of the request, or the application is denied.
 For good cause shown, the chief appraiser may extend the deadline for furnishing the information by written order for a single 15 day period.